badbsallyy/NEXAH-CODEX/SYSTEM 001:  ENTRY RES·ONANCE – Feeling Before Structure/README.md

 # ✨ ENTRY · What Is Resonance?

-You’ve already felt it.

-Before theory, before logic,
-there is a tone — a wave — a light touch.

-You are not asked to understand.
-Only to listen.

-> This is not an explanation.
-> It is a remembering.

 The Codex does not begin with knowledge.
 It begins with a wave.
 A pulse.